 Cherry Springs State Park is isolated from other major cities like Philadelphia and Pittsburgh and is dedicated to protecting its dark skies.

 The area was designated an “International Dark Sky Park Gold Level.”
 Lights with no glare or obstruction are used at the park, as well as strict headlights and flashlight regulations.

 The best place to see the northern lights in Pennsylvania is at Cherry Springs State Park.
 The park is dedicated to protecting its dark skies and has strict regulations on the use of lights.
 This makes it the perfect place to see the lights dance in the night sky.

 Norway is a lovely country with breathtaking vistas.
 The Svalbard Islands are the first thing that comes to mind, as they are a collection of Arctic islands located halfway between the Arctic Ocean and the Northern Pole.

 They offer an unparalleled opportunity to view the aurora beams in their natural setting.
 In addition to the Svalbard Islands, Norway is home to glaciers, mountains, forests, and pristine lakes.

 Visitors can enjoy various activities like hiking, skiing, fishing, and kayaking.
 With its stunning landscapes and diverse range of activities, Norway is an ideal destination for travelers seeking an adventure near the arctic circle.

 See Related: How Much is a Trip to Norway?

 17. Lofoten Islands

-Norway offers by far the best hotel options for viewing the Northern Lights anywhere in the world.
-Depending on where you are going, your finances, and your personal preferences, the possibilities differ.
+Norway offers the best hotel options for viewing the Northern Lights anywhere in the world.
+The possibilities differ depending on where you are going, your finances, and your personal preferences.